metrumresearchgroup/mrgda/README.md

     ## ✔ Non-finite TIME values

-    ## ✔ MDV not set to 1 when DV is NA
+    ## ✔ MDV not set to 1 when DV is NA or 0

     ## ✔ All dosing AMT values are equivalent to RATE * DUR